shittusaheed01/Weather-App/README.md

-# React Todo App
+# React Weather App

-This Project Contains The List Of Things I Want To Achieve Before The Year Runs Out

-It Might Seem Like A Litle, But It Will Be updated As the Year goes By

-The Project Allows You To Add Items To Your Todo List, And Cross Them Out, Once It Has  Been Completed.

-It Was Strictly Programmed To Not Allow The User Add An Empty Item

-The Checkboxes Were Designed In A Fascinating Manner Leaving The User In State Of Awe
+This Project uses calls an API, and gets data from it

+It Also has a dynamic background, which changes with respect to the temperature on the city

-Live Version Deployed at [Vercel](https://react-todo-appy.vercel.app/)
+Live Version Deployed at [Vercel](https://weather-app-snowy-zeta.vercel.app/)